djcooke/compendium/pages/knowledge.md

       returns).
     * Onion Knight (orange): All-rounder demiclone.
 Stronger than Doga and can also use Cure.
 Much rarer than the other types.
+  * PT only: chest may contain juniper incense.
+Up to three pieces can be held in an inventory shared by all party members.
+    By burning incense, players can call the faerie king to assist them in a variety of ways
+    * Mazeroot Incense: Unlocks the passage to the next floor.
+    * Barkbalm Incense: Healing buff.
+    * Poisonfruit Incense: Kills all enemies on the floor.
 * **Gold**: Contain pomanders - items that help you in the deep dungeon.
 These are detailed in the [Pomanders section](pomanders.html)